chisui/dakka/thesis/main.md

 #### Sending references

-A core feature that is nesseccary for an actor system to effectivly communicate is the abillity to send actor references as messages to other actors.
+A core feature that is necessary for an actor system to effectively communicate is the ability to send actor references as messages to other actors.

 The most trivial case would be that the message to actor is an actor reference itself.